eigerco/amplifier-advisory-committee/docs/SECURITY_ADVISORY_COMMITTEE/AMPLIFIER_ADVISORY_COMMITTEE.md

 Node.Monster specializes in high-performance, scalable Node solutions and plays a key role as operators, validators, and DAO contributors across over 20 networks, including Ether.fi , Axelar, and Stride.
 With deep expertise in running Nodes and guiding networks from testnet to mainnet, Node.Monster is the ideal partner to bootstrap your network's success.
 We also offer white-label services for VASPs and crypto VCs, allowing them to leverage our expertise under their brand.
 Our experience ensures that your brand can deliver top-tier services with the reliability and performance our team is known for as we are the main staking services for several protocols and VCs.

-## Compensation

-Any grants posted by Integrators to the [multi-sig wallet](#multisig-wallet) serves as an incentive for serious proposals and compensates Committee members for their evaluation efforts.

-Funds are distributed to members upon completion of evaluations, ensuring fair compensation for their work.

-### Multisig wallet

-- `axelar1...`
-    - Participants:
-        - `axelar1abc` <- Common Prefix
-        - `axelar1bcd` <- Eiger
-        - `axelar1def` <- Ackee
-        - `axelar1rmvv5p64l6p9lsne6syvt8yn0z8x0d9gqzvg6f` <- Node.Monster
-        - `axelar1fgh` <- Interop Labs